pjf/pjf.github.io/depression/_posts/2015-09-06-its-time-we-spoke-about-loneliness.md

 ---
 title: It's time we spoke about loneliness
 tags: depression loneliness personal longpost
+description: "An estimated 20% of the United States population experiences loneliness.
+But if there's one thing we don't like to admit, it's that we're the one who's lonely."
 ---

 Okay folks, it's time to talk about mental health again.
 Today we're going to be discussing one of the most common and yet stigma-laden topics of all: loneliness.